abhishektyagi2912/Cyberex-Secure/README.md

 ` `File: autodelete.py

 1. This uses : pip install oauth2client
-1. Enable the Gmail API (due to Google Security)
+2. Enable the Gmail API (due to Google Security)
-1. Download the file and save it to the folder same as the code.
+3. Download the file and save it to the folder same as the code.
-2.

 ![Screenshot (107)](https://user-images.githubusercontent.com/81071871/112718005-41261780-8f16-11eb-8a4c-5a16d835107f.png)

-1. Set the subject of the emails which are not required.
-(For example : Bank OTPs
+4. Set the subject of the emails which are not required.
+(For example : Bank OTPs )
-2. In the spot of “<abc@gmail.com>”, put in the website, from which the mails are
+5. In the spot of “<abc@gmail.com>”, put in the website, from which the mails are to be deleted

 ![Screenshot (112)](https://user-images.githubusercontent.com/81071871/112718023-61ee6d00-8f16-11eb-90e2-e5b6982b1df6.png)